Your wedding colors should capture and evoke the mood you want for your nuptials.

 Gold tones and dark blue somehow give a feeling of royalty to anything they’re applied on.
 This color combination is perfect for traditional weddings.

-There you have it, 25 color palettes based on some of the most beautiful wedding invites from around the web!
-If you’d like to have these selections on hand for reference, you can download it here.
+There you have it, 25 color palettes based on some of the most beautiful wedding invites from around the web.